Golden Grove (1782 ship)

 Golden Grove was built at Whitby in 1780 as Russian Merchant, and was renamed Golden Grove in 1782.
 She served as a storeship for the First Fleet to Australia.
 Thereafter she sailed to the Mediterranean and the Baltic.
+In 1805 a privateer captured her, but the Royal Navy recaptured her.
 She is last listed in 1811–1813.

 Early career

 Russian Merchant first appeared in Lloyd's Register in 1781 with T. Parker, master, Leighton, owner, and trade Saint Petersburg—London.